w3c/webdriver-bidi/README.md

 WebDriver BiDi is a bidirectional protocol for browser automation, building on and extending [WebDriver](https://w3c.github.io/webdriver/).

+WebDriver BiDi is a living standard that continuously gets new features added.
 For more info, consult these resources:

 - An [explainer](./explainer.md) with more background and goals
 - A [roadmap](./roadmap.md) based on real-world end-to-end user scenarios